ScottKwang/CodeWithFriends-Spring2020/projects/impure/README.md

 I would use LLVM because that's what the big kids use.
 Big kids as in Apple, Oracle, Mozilla, and Microsoft.
 I originally tried using LLVM but it wasn't easy to set up and eventually I just decided the JVM was easier.

+Also I have no idea how to do garbage collection in the JVM or if I even need to do it at all and it's really bothering me.